ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

 ## [MANUSCRIPT SECTION] 3.
-The Felt Sense as the Insula (The Feedback Loop)
+The Felt Sense and the Insula (Channel 1 Verification Signal in the Feedback Loop)

-Notebook 2 identified the Felt Sense ("spacious vs. tight") as the feedback loop for the Alpha-Function.
+Notebook 2 identified the Felt Sense ("spacious vs. tight") as a Channel 1 verification signal used within the Alpha-Function’s feedback loop.
 Notebook 4 gives this loop a physical address.
-- The Mapping: The Felt Sense is the conscious readout of the Anterior Insular Cortex (AIC), a key hub of the Salience Network (SN) cite: 451, 888-889, 2216.
+- The Mapping: The Felt Sense may correspond to conscious access to signals associated with the Anterior Insular Cortex (AIC), a key hub of the Salience Network (SN).
-- The Mechanism: The AIC is central to Interoception (sensing the body's internal state) and Prediction Error detection cite: 889, 899.
+- The Mechanism: The AIC is central to Interoception (sensing the body's internal state) and Prediction Error detection.
-- A "tight" feeling is the AIC/SN detecting a "cognitive conflict" or "prediction error"—a mismatch between the AI's text and your internal model.
-It is the biological signal for "incoherence."
+- A "tight" feeling may reflect the Salience Network flagging conflict/prediction error—experienced as a Channel 1 signal that the discourse is not internally persuasive (“incoherence”).
-- A "spacious" feeling is the "Felt Shift"—the biological signal of resolution, where the AIC registers that the conflict has been resolved and the new insight can be integrated.
+- A **Felt Shift** is the **distinct bodily release/change** that can occur when the discourse **accurately resonates with the Felt Sense**—a Channel 1 verification signal that the meaning matched and is ready for further integration.

 ---